AgapovOne/carshow/THOUGHTS.md

 So probably favourites is not the best idea, but sorting, filtering, searching might help a lot.

 So I'll take on the task of making search, filter and sorting for the list.
 They would require no persistence, just pure logic.

+---

+So the steps on search were

+1. Make a state with filters and sorting
+2. Add logic
+3. Write tests with measurement
+4. Refine tests based on inputs
+5. Add UI for search
+6. Test on real app